 - It may be very difficult to remember the details of your accident after a serious injury.
 Do not give any official statement to any insurance company until you have consulted with a knowledgeable motorcycle insurance attorney.
 Insurance companies are in the business of making money and thus may try to push you into making a mistake so that they don’t have to pay for damages associated with your injuries.

 After a No-Injury or Minor Injury Motorcycle Accident

 - Never leave the scene of the accident, even if you feel fine.
 Injuries don’t always manifest immediately and you don’t want to be in a position where you cannot get the compensation you need.

 - If you are able, get the appropriate information from the other driver(s), including: driver’s license number, car make and model, home address, and insurance policy information.

 - If you are able, write down all the accident information, including where and when the accident occurred, in which direction the involved vehicles were traveling, and the causation, if known.
 If you have a camera or a cell phone with a camera, you should take pictures of the scene of the crash, as well as any visible injuries or property damage you and your bike sustained.

 - Remain at the scene of the accident and relate the details to any law enforcement officer or first responder who arrives at the scene.
 They have to take an accident report and having the right details in official documentation is helpful once insurance companies get involved.

 - Receive medical attention after on-scene procedures are finished.
 You don’t have to feel injured for there to be something wrong.

 - Never give insurance companies any official statement or relinquish your claim to compensation.
 Insurance companies may attempt to trap you into releasing any right to compensation or they may try to get you to make a mistake in an official statement so that they don’t have to pay.

-- It is highly advisable to speak to an experienced Indianapolis personal injury lawyer before any dealings with the insurance company.
+- After any accident it is highly advisable to speak to an experienced Indianapolis personal injury lawyer before any dealings with the insurance company.